 You can create online assignments for students to submit their assignments through Canvas.
 Students can submit audio or video recordings by recording new media or uploading existing media.
-Canvas supports media uploads up to 500 MB.
+Files submitted to an online assignment do not count against the user's storage quota.

 When allowing file uploads as an online entry option, you can restrict certain types of files for assignment submissions.
 In the case of restricting assignments with an odd or unusual file type, try adding it to your course to confirm the file is accepted before requesting students to submit the file type.